Anastasia-Gromova/Tests-on-the-parameters-behavior/README.md

 # Tests-on-the-parameters-behavior

 As an example there were used datasets with binary predictions.
-The number of zeroes and ones is approximately even, the validation accuracy which was used in the plots sufficiently describes the performance of the model.
+The number of zeroes and ones is approximately even, so the validation accuracy which was used in the plots sufficiently describes the performance of the model.

 ## Batch size